Midnight145/blightbuster/README.md

 * Remove reqcredit-1.2.19.jar from your mods folder if it is present.
 * Remove blightbuster-[version].jar from your mods folder if it is present.
 * Add [blightbuster-\[version\].jar](https://github.com/Midnight145/blightbuster/releases/latest) to your mods folder.

+Note: I am not affiliated with Talonos or Technic in any way, this is solely a passion project.